Gopala-Polimetla/Gopala-Polimetla.github.io/github.markdown

 Please follow below stepts to SignUp for the GitHub.

-1. Click on [https://github.com/](https://github.com/) and enter your email id as shown in the below diagram.
+1. Open [https://github.com/](https://github.com/), enter your email id as shown in the below diagram and click on continue.

 ![singup Image](./images/signup1.png)